aceransh/ds-task-queue/README.md

 The task queue is designed to simulate a distributed system where producers enqueue jobs, workers process them, and the system handles retries, failures, and lease expirations.
 This project is a learning exercise and is not intended for production use.

+For a day-by-day build log and what I learned, see DEVLOG.md.

 ---

 ## Features Implemented